island-is/island.is/apps/system-e2e/README.md

 ```

 Each test case (`test`) should test a specific scenario from end-to-end.
 If your
-test is getting long and complicated consider breaking it up within a `test` with
+test is getting long and complicated, consider breaking it up within a `test` with
 `test.step`; each step will run in succession and the failure/success report is
 easier to read.
 Let’s take the operating license application as an example; test
 various routes/cases: